 - Limiting the number of people in the building to ensure physical distancing.

-- Asking students to arrive no earlier than 15 minutes before start of class.
+- Students should arrive no earlier than 15 minutes before start of class.

-- Conducting an active daily screening questionnaire before classes begin.
+- Active daily screening questionnaire before classes begin.

-- Increasing the frequency of cleaning and sanitizing.
+- Increased the frequency of cleaning and sanitizing, including classroom equipment.

-- Taking steps to allow for social distancing of two metres throughout the building.
+- Physical distancing of two metres maintained throughout the building.

-- Strictly limiting use of the lunchroom area.
+- Limited use of the lunchroom area.
 Alternative options include outdoor tables and several restaurants nearby that offer take-out and drive-through service.